SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-ui_scale**: UI scale override.
 A common usage is to set UI scale back to its default scaling, with ``-ui_scale 1``.

+**-UnredactedLogs**: By default, player IPs in BattlEye's logging and the public IP for Workshop downloads are redacted.
+This option turns that off.

 **-UseLevelBatching** *bool*: Overrides whether level batching can be enabled.
 Per-level support for level batching is still required.
 For example ``-UseLevelBatching=false`` disables it.
 Please refer to :ref:`Level Batching <doc_mapping_batching>` for more details.

 **-ValidateAssets**: Perform :ref:`additional health checks <doc_asset_validation>` on assets during start-up.